Visitor Policies & Rules

 - Blankets and folding chairs

-- For-profit photography, except as described under our Photography Policy
+- For-profit photography, as described under our Photography Policy

-- Group wedding photography, except at the fountain
+- Any group wedding photography, except at the fountain

 Please do the following: